 For most people, this will be the best way to get around Manuel Antonio.
-You can use it to get from your accommodation to the national park, as it stops right outside.
+You can use it to get from your accommodation to the national park because it stops right outside.

 A public bus runs between Quepos and Manuel Antonio every 20 minutes or so.
 There are several bus stops along the way, so wherever you are along the route, you shouldn’t be too far from one.

 The journey takes approximately 25 minutes, depending on how many stops it takes, and costs $0.50.

 The bus runs from 05:45 to 21:00 every day.

 Walking is also a possibility, but do keep in mind that it is a pretty hilly road between Quepos and Manuel Antonio.
 It will definitely give your calf muscles a workout!

 If you’re staying in the beach area, then you’ll easily be able to walk to a number of restaurants, bars and supermarkets in that area.

 By taxi (And Uber)

 You’ll find local taxis roaming around pretty much everywhere.
 It’s rare to go more than 2 minutes without seeing one of them.

 You can recognise the official taxis by their red exterior and bright yellow sign on the side of the car.
 A lot of them do have meters, but won’t always use it.
 Make sure to either ask them to turn it on or negotiate a price before getting in.